Skip to content

 4. Trendline intersections: Retail traders cluster stops at these obvious points

-When price raids one of these levels and immediately rejects, that's your alert: something is setting up.
+When price raids one of these levels and immediately rejects, that's your cue: something may be setting up.

-Ready to receive live NQ signals?
-Join the LSTrades community on Discord or see the full pricing and access tiers.
+Ready to see live NQ setups?
+Join the LSTrades community on Discord or see access options at /pricing.